Skip to main content

 Follow the steps below to create and configure an attribute connector for retrieving external data in your authorization domain:

-1. In the authorizationDomain/attributeConnectors directory, create a new attribute connector deployment descriptor file.
+1. In the src/authorizationDomain/attributeConnectors directory, delete the existing example attribute connector and create a new attribute connector deployment descriptor file.

 myConnector.yaml